oyta/rpi-homebridge/README.md

 Setup of RPi Zero W with Homebridge to function with, among others, Noble.

 ## Intro
 Homebridge is a great piece of software letting us add alot of stuff to Apple Homekit.
-It can be installed on different kind of hardware, also the cheap and small Raspberry Pi Zero W. The RPi Zero W has built in WiFi and Bluetooth.
+It can be installed on different kinds of hardware, also the cheap and small Raspberry Pi Zero W. The RPi Zero W has built in WiFi and Bluetooth.

 An easy way to install everything is simply using the [Docker Homebridge by Oznu]().
 However, I'm not experienced with Docker and didn't manage making it work with Bluetooth.
 This description is how I setup my RPi Zero W with Homebridge.